 The vertical leaf gate assembly comprises a number of horizontal girders welded to end members designed to transfer hydrostatic and seismic loads to embedded guides.
 The skinplate is considered to be an integral part of the girders with the whole assembly being stiffened vertically by diaphragms as necessary.

 The spacing of the girders on the gate is optimized by the program, or, may be entered manually.
-The size of the girders may be user entered, or, selected from a built-in AISC database of standard beam shapes and sizes.
+The size of the girders may be user entered, or, selected from an AISC database of standard beam shapes and sizes.

 Hydrostatic and seismic loads are considered in the design.
 Seismic loads act on the gate during an operational basis earthquake (OBE) resulting in horizontal acceleration.
 The Westergaard formula is used to determine the added water pressure on the gate.